 Beacons also facilitate IP address tracking in emails.
 When you open an email containing an embedded beacon, that beacon will log the exact time and date at which you did so as well as your IP address.
 These beacons can also tell if and when you click any links or download any attachments in the email.

-Browser fingerprinting is a relatively new technique that allows websites to identify unique visitors via web browsers.
+Browser fingerprinting is a relatively new technique that allows websites to identify unique visitors via their web browsers.
 When you connect to a website, your browser relays a bunch of data that the website uses to optimize your experience.
 This data can include your device model, screen resolution, operating system (OS), preferred language, history, time zone, any plugins you’re using, and all kinds of other information.

 Since the chances are very small that any two users will have exactly the same browser data, this set of parameters becomes your “browser fingerprint.”
 Once a website assembles your browser fingerprint, it can confidently assume that any future connections with the same fingerprint as yours are coming from you as well.
 Browser fingerprinting lets websites track your behavior every time you visit.